dareneiri/dareneiri.github.com/about/index.md

 Now, I'm crossing my fingers and getting back to my childhood roots -- fixing computers and exploring latest developments in technology -- but I would not call myself a programmer.

 My goals are to work my way through code, get a bit more familar with scripting, and find something I am passionate about.
-I am here to learn
+I am here to learn.
+That is what you will find here.

-## What is the Deal With TextEdit Files?
-When I learn something new, especially when it came to getting jekyll to work with GitHub, and learning Git at the same time, I make notes in TextEdit.
-That is not always the best solution.
-This is an attempt to post my own discoveries about troubleshooting my own problems online.
-Maybe someone will find this useful, but at the very least it will help me archive my notes in a more organized, and comprehensive manner, as compared to a bunch of TextEdit files.

 ## Setup